aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- language -->
 <!--
-    this meta elements is deprecated and better use <html lang="">
+    this meta elements is deprecated and better use <html lang=""> instead -->
--->
 <meta name="language" content="zh-CN">
 ```